HazyResearch/deepdive/doc/binary_format.md

 Each block of `variableReferences` consists of the following fields:

-    variableId      uint64_t    8   // the variable id for this factor isPositive      uint8_t     1   // whether the variable is positive or not (FIXME subject to removal)
+    variableId      uint64_t    8   // the variable id for this factor equalPredicate  uint64_t    8   // value to check equality against the variable

-FIXME `equalPredicate` will be moved to each `variableReferences` block and replace the `isPositive` field.

 ### Weight References of a Factor
 Each block of `weightReferences` must have the following structure when `factorFunction` is `FUNC_AND_CATEGORICAL`: